Danyxeon/AMTKit/README.md

 A BeamMP plugin for banning and kicking on BeamMP servers.
 Supports multiple servers with one file.

 #### Set up:
-To install just move the banman folder into `/Resources/Server/`.
-Banlist and perms files need to be moved one directory up/back from where the BeamMP-server executable is located.
+To install just move the AMTKit folder into `/Resources/Server/`.
+Blacklist and authlist files will be created a directory up from where the BeamMP-server executable is located.

-- To block guest accounts from joining, change allowGuests in main.lua to true if needed.
+- To block guest accounts from joining, change allowGuests in config.lua to false if needed.
-- Set carLimit in main.lua to the desired number (the same as the server car limit).
-- Set playerLimit to the same value as in ServerConfig.toml.
 - Set staffSlot to true if needed.
-Staff slot reserves a slot when the server is full for a player with staff perms to join.
+Staff slot reserves a slot when the server is full for a player with staff permissions to join.

-To add bans/permissions, just add the names to the appropriate file on separate lines.
-The banlist and perms list are case sensitive.
+To add bans/permissions manually, just add the names to the appropriate file on separate lines.
+The blacklist and authlist are case sensitive.

+To add custom responses, just add the command and response into response.lua

+#### User Commands:
+To see usernames and ID's<br>
+`/id`

+Shows the message of the day<br>
+`/motd`

+Messages player matching the ID<br>
+`/dm (id) (message)`

+Starts a countdown from 3<br>
+`/countdown`

-#### Commands:
+#### Elevated Commands:

 To kick a player <br>
 `/kick (id)`

-To see usernames and ID's (configured for 10 players, wont show all players if player limit is above 10)<br>
-`/idmatch`

 To ban a player <br>
 `/ban (username)`